Skip to main content

 Washington Voting Guide

-Get answers to all of your questions about voting in the next election in FindLaw's Washington Voter Guide.
-On this page, you will find information about voter eligibility, voter registration and registration deadlines, mail-in and in-person voting, special accommodations for disabled Washington voters, and what you can do if you see illegal activity occurring at the polls.
+Welcome to FindLaw's Washington Voter Guide.
+We'll answer your questions about voting in the next election, voter eligibility, voter registration, registration deadlines, mail-in and in-person voting, special accommodations for disabled Washington voters, and what you can do if you see illegal activity at the polls.

 Washington is a vote-by-mail state.
-This means that all counties across the state conduct elections by mail.
-Your ballot will be mailed to you before the election.
+This means that all registered voters receive a ballot in the mail before the election.

 Am I eligible to vote in Washington?

 In 2019, Washington began its Future Voter program, allowing 16- and 17-year-old citizens to pre-register to vote.
-On their 18th birthday, they are automatically registered to vote.
+On their 18th birthday, election officials automatically register them to vote.

-• You have been disqualified from voting due to a court order of incompetency.
+• The state has disqualified you from voting due to mental incompetency.
 A person under guardianship may still be able to vote if the guardianship papers affirm that right.
 When in doubt, you should receive a provisional ballot.

-• You are under Washington Department of Corrections supervision for a felony conviction.
-Your right to vote is automatically restored after you complete total prison confinement, and you may re-register to vote.
+• You are under Washington’s Department of Corrections supervision for a felony conviction.
+The State will automatically restore your voting rights once you complete your sentence and re-register to vote.

 POLLING PLACE FINDER